 Despite looking like a geek, and being a geek to some extent, Marc hated technology with passion.
 He considered it a necessary evil and avoided it outside of work when at all possible.
 He unceremoniously placed duct-tape over all cameras on devices he had to use, like his phone or laptop.
 He didn’t have any social media accounts, and although he had a computer he used for work, he would never use any modern technology for entertainment.
 If he wanted to see a movie, he went to an old movie theater where they projected movies from real film reels.
 All his music was on vinyl records, and naturally he didn’t have a TV set.
 Considering he was a network security expert, his place was one of the safest in the city for me to be.

 But today he looked unsettled.
-“What the hell, Art?” he said accusingly, “What kind of a sick joke is that and how the hell did you manage to do it?”
+“What the hell, Art?” he said accusingly, “What kind of a sick joke is that and how the hell did you manage to pull it off?”